Spoiler alert! It’s not what you think.

 Gaining trust through social connections is one of the greatest advantages of social validation.
 The way this works is fairly simple.
 Social validation is largely based on groupism and conformity.

 If you have observed just about any Facebook page, you would have noticed that consumers can leave ratings and reviews on the page itself.
 Once the review is posted on your page, it is visible to the consumers’ contacts.
-Due to their trust in the initiator of the post, they will most likely also trust your brand, giving business a positive boost.
+Due to their trust in the initiator of the post, they will most likely also trust your brand, giving the business a positive boost.

 ‘Please let us know how we can help you better.’